marekkiss-bookinggo/test-release/README.md

 # test-release
 test release plugins

-another change

-edit: testing nebula release plugin

-this is error | FIX
+this is a new error